| | Konstantin Stanislavski (1863 - 1938)by Bradley W. Bishop and Trevor Jones (October 1999)

 in its full measure, but at least in part." - A Method to Their Madness:

-Using this system, Stanislavski succeeded like no producer or director before him in
+The History of the Actors Studio Using this system, Stanislavski succeeded like no producer or director before him in

 translating the works of such renowned playwrights as Chekov and Gorki, whose writings